 Bring out electricity and this fight is a piece of cake.
 Fail to do so and it gets trickier.
 Gyarados has a lot of hard-hitting moves—Earthquake and Waterfall are the meanest, though Ice Fang is no slouch either—and it's quite happy to use them.
 The pain they cause gets exponentially worse the more it uses Dragon Dance.
 Take it out very quickly, before it can use Dragon Dance too many times, or you may not be able to handle Gyarados.
 Again, a solid Electric-type move is your best bet.

 Barbaracle, level 65

-Siebold rounds out the fight with a strictly-physical pokémon.
+Siebold rounds out the fight with a strictly-physical Pokémon.
 Barbaracle is good at taking hits, and it can dish out a substantial amount of damage with Cross Chop, Razor Shell, and the all-powerful Stone Edge.
-Nevertheless, it's probably one of his easier pokémon to defeat thanks to a four-times weakness to grass-type moves, as wll as a relatively low speed.
-It's also lacking in substantial moves which can stop grass-types.
+Nevertheless, it's probably one of his easier Pokémon to defeat thanks to a four-times weakness to Grass-type moves, as well as a relatively low speed.
+It's also lacking in substantial moves that can stop Grass-types.
 Barring that, electricity isn't bad, nor are special attacks in general.

 Hawlucha, level 64

 They've been strong before; no reason to think the Champion's Hawlucha will be any different.
 This gal likes to beef up first with Swords Dance before unleashing a strong assault with moves like Flying Press, which really, really hurts, even if it's not super effective.
 Fortunately, Hawlucha suffers from a so-so Speed and fairly terrible Special Defense.
 Psychic- and Electric-type moves are great for wiping it out quickly.

 Tyrantrum, level 65